bricktile/happy-hour/README.md

-# onehoureveryday
+# Happy Hour
-Learning one hour every day.
+Learn anything at anytime in one hour.

 # Contribution
 ## init your directory